Facts, Prevention, and Relief for Kentucky Allergies in 2023

 Summer in Kentucky is when grass allergies are in full effect.
 The main offenders are Kentucky bluegrass, timothy, orchard, and redtop grasses.
 Grass pollen season will begin in May and can go until August.
 It usually peaks in June.

 In fall, weed allergies take over in Kentucky.
 The main culprits are ragweed, dock, wormwood, pigweed, and sorrel.
 Weed allergy season usually starts in August and will go until the first frost.
 Weed pollen tends to peak in September.

 Kentucky gets a decent break from allergies in winter, with November, December, and January being free of seasonal allergies.
 Just be sure to watch out for those indoor allergens like dust mites, mold, and pet dander.

 Spring is tree allergy season in Kentucky.
-The main trees to worry about include juniper, cedar, poplar, pine, willow, elm, olive, birch, sweetgum, olive, mulberry, and maple.
+The main trees to worry about include juniper, cedar, poplar, pine, willow, elm, birch, sweetgum, olive, mulberry, and maple.
 Tree allergy season usually starts in February and goes until late May or early June.
 March and April mark the peak of tree pollen season.

 Kentucky residents will deal with tree, grass, and weed pollen as their primary seasonal allergens.

 Kentucky residents can expect the following allergy symptoms: